 While a Tofurky or Field Roast is the obvious choice for Thanksgiving, don’t forget about the other holidays!
 You can get extra roasts and keep them in your freezer so you have a festive “special” roast for holidays like:

-This vegan Thanksgiving Tofurky recipe comes from the kitchen of Michelle Cehn for World of Vegan.
-Article and vegan turkey photos copyright of World of Vegan.
-Please note that this article contains affiliate links that support our work at World of Vegan.
+This vegan Tofurky roast recipe comes from the kitchen of Michelle Cehn for World of Vegan.
+Vegan turkey photos copyright of World of Vegan.
+Article edited by Rachel Lessenden.
 Happy cooking!